 Hamburg, Missouri was a small but thriving community founded by German immigrants in the mid-1800s.
 In 1940, the War Department notified the residents, the majority of which were still of German descent, that their town would be demolished for the construction of a TNT plant to assist in the war effort.

 Very little remains of Hamburg, but the memories are still vivid.
-We strive to capture these stories, and partnered with Missouri Life to present “Hamburg: Heritage, Resilience, Compliance.”
+We strive to capture these stories, and are excited to be partnering with Missouri Life to produce “Hamburg: Heritage, Resilience, Compliance.”
 Check back for a premiere date coming soon!